 place information on the TSPs' websites in a prominent, highly visible location for the minimum period of about five (5) months ending at the end of the month when mandatory 10-digit local dialling is scheduled to be implemented.

-CO CODES FOR INITIAL CODE ASSIGNMENTS AND CO CODES FOR INITIAL CODE ASSIGNMENTS FOR NEW ENTRANTS ONLY
+SET ASIDE CO CODES PER NOTICE OF CONSULTATION

-Telecom Notice of Consultation CRTC 2016 206, Establishment of a CISC ad hoc committee for area code relief planning for area code 506 in New Brunswick, was issued by the Commission on 31 May 2016.
+Telecom Notice of Consultation CRTC 2016-206, Establishment of a CISC ad hoc committee for area code relief planning for area code 506 in New Brunswick, was issued by the Commission on 31 May 2016.

-In paragraph 8 of the Notice of Consultation, the Commission directed the NPA 506 RPC to set aside four (4) CO Codes for initial code assignments for carriers already providing service in the area served by area code 506.
+In Paragraph 8 of the Notice of Consultation, the Commission directed the NPA 506 RPC to set aside four (4) CO Codes for initial code assignments for carriers already providing service in the area served by area code 506.
 The Commission also directed the 506 RPC to set aside three (3) CO Codes from area code 506 to be made available for new entrants, and to ensure that those CO Codes remain unassigned, other than to new entrants, for a period of two years after the introduction of the new area code in New Brunswick, or until the pool is depleted, whichever comes first.
 Each new entrant may only request one CO Code from the available pool.

 Further information regarding set-aside CO Codes in a Jeopardy Condition is provided by subparagraphs a), b) and c) of the fifth paragraph of section 9.1 of the Canadian NPA Relief Planning Guideline.